Market Sentiment in Stock Indices Trading

 Interest Rates

 Interest Rates determine the amount of credit available to people for doing business and the cost of this credit.
-Those countries with interest rate of 1% mean that it is very cheap to get credit in these countries and in general people can borrow more money, because it is cheap to borrow and these people can then do more business as they have more capital.
-If on the other hand a country has an interest rate of 10% will mean that credit is not readily available to people to do business with and therefore people have less money to do business.
+Those countries with interest rate of 1% mean that it is very cheap to get credit in these countries and in general people can borrow more money, because it's cheap to borrow & these people can then do more business as they have more capital.
+If on the other hand a country has an interest rate of 10% will mean that credit isn't readily available to people to do business with & therefore people have less money to do business.

 For this reason those countries with low interest rates mean that the market sentiment when trading the stock index of these countries will be positive as this low interest rate policy encourage economic growth.